-Reducing secondhand smoke exposure and tobacco disparities is personal
+Reducing secondhand smoke exposure and tobacco disparities is personal for this researcher

 As a child, researcher Surendranath Shastri, M.D., D.Ph., worshiped his dad.
 “He was a lifetime smoker, so I thought it was cool to smoke,” says Shastri.
 “I started smoking around age 18, about the same time I started medical school.”